 One of the biggest challenges for me is locking myself in a small room for a week straight and wondering why I am feeling depressed once the weekend comes around.
 I recently came to the conclusion that working in new environments helped me break up the monotony throughout the week so I could escape from the same 4 walls I was always in.
 I thought to myself, “What are the best places to work remotely near me?”

 I started scoping out any and all places I could work remotely that could give me a break from the boring home office.

 Side Note: If you are going to be working remotely in a public place, you may want to consider the danger of connecting to a public WiFi.
-There are many VPN services that can help you work in a public place safely.
+There are many VPN options that can help you work in a public place safely.